Shoring up the defenses

 The apprentice flicked an ear as she dabbed the rabbit’s forehead with a damp towel.
 “Mothers are like that.
 At least, I suppose they are.
 I never knew mine.”

 Most of what she said flew past the Vice-Mistress.
 “I am not a child.
-I am almost fifteen, I have been fully of age for nearly two years now-”
+I am almost eighteen, I have been fully of age for nearly five years now-”

 “I say the same thing to my brother,” said the apprentice.
 She wrung out the towel over a bucket as she spoke.
 “I tell him, ‘Aniki, stop treating me like a ceramic doll.
 I’m sixteen, I’m living on my own, and I have a job.
 Just because I’m sickly doesn’t mean you need to hover over me like a hawk, you know.’
 But he never listens.
 Just this morning he scrolled me, insisting on coming all the way out here to take me to the forest until this Soulsnatcher business is over.
 As if I’d go!
 How am I supposed to do my job if I’m out in Tasakeru?!”